About Me

 Also see Google Scholar

-[8] Jongebloed, U. A., et al. (in prep) Dimethyl sulfide chemistry over the industrial era: comparison of long-term observations and key gas- and aqueous-phase mechanisms.
+[10] Jongebloed, U. A., et al. (in review) Dimethyl sulfide chemistry over the industrial era: comparison key oxidation mechanisms and long-term observations.
+In review at ACP. https://doi.org/10.5194/egusphere-2024-3026

 [6] Chan, J., Parasurama, S., Atlas, R., Jongebloed, U. A., Alexander, B., Langenhan, J. M., Thornton, J. A., Riffell, J. A. (2024).
 Olfaction in the Anthropocene: NO3 negatively affects floral scent and nocturnal pollination.
 Science, 383(6683), 607-611. https://doi.org/10.1126/science.adi0858